tymyrddin/purple/source/docs/lantern/dilemma/threat-modelling/index.rst

 Critical infrastructure in Ankh-Morpork
 =============================================================

-This threat model describes how disruptions to digital and operational systems affect:
+This threat model describes how disruptions to digital and operational systems affect essential services, economic activity, public trust, and political and regulatory pressure

-* essential services
-* economic activity
-* public trust
-* political and regulatory pressure

 The focus is not on *how* systems are attacked or fail, but on *what happens next* and *who feels it*.